-3 A INTRODUCTION
+A INTRODUCTION

-4 This Traditional Neighborhood Development Handbook (TND) is intended to supplement Chapter 19 Traditional Neighborhood Development of the Florida 5 Greenbook and to provide best practices to facilitate proper design of TND 6 7 communities.
-While Chapter 19 of the Florida Greenbook has regulatory authority for 8 use in design of TND's, this Handbook is intended to be more instructional to those who have not designed these types of developments.
-A fundamental principle in designing 9 TND is to be guided by the context of the built environment established or desired for a 10 portion of the communities, as TND communities rely on a stronger integration of land 11 use and transportation than seen in Conventional Suburban Development (CSD) 12 communities.
-TND has clearly defined characteristics and design features necessary to 13 14 achieve the goals for compact and livable development patterns reinforced by a contextsensitive transportation network.
-15
+This Traditional Neighborhood Development Handbook (TND) is intended to supplement Chapter 19 Traditional Neighborhood Development of the Florida Greenbook and to provide best practices to facilitate proper design of TND communities.
+While Chapter 19 of the Florida Greenbook has regulatory authority for use in design of TND's, this Handbook is intended to be more instructional to those who have not designed these types of developments.
+A fundamental principle in designing TND is to be guided by the context of the built environment established or desired for a portion of the communities, as TND communities rely on a stronger integration of land use and transportation than seen in Conventional Suburban Development (CSD) communities.
+TND has clearly defined characteristics and design features necessary to achieve the goals for compact and livable development patterns reinforced by a context-sensitive transportation network.

-16 This Handbook provides guidance for planning and designing greenfield (new), 17 brownfield or urban infill, and redevelopment projects.
-It also clearly differentiates 18 between CSD and TND communities to maximize the possibility that proper design 19 criteria is used to create well executed TND communities.
-This is important, as the 20 street geometry, adjacent land use, and other elements must support a higher level of 21 transit, pedestrian, and bicycle activity than seen in a CSD.
+This Handbook provides guidance for planning and designing greenfield (new), brownfield or urban infill, and redevelopment projects within the compact urban context.
+It also clearly differentiates between CSD and TND communities to maximize the possibility that proper design criteria are used to create well executed TND communities.
+This is important, as the street geometry, adjacent land use, and other elements must support a higher level of transit, pedestrian, and bicycle activity than seen in a CSD.